oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/get-started-agentic-ai/build-aiagent/build-aiagent.md

 10. Activate the thinking pattern.
 The pattern must have the status Active before you can specify it in your agent.
 In the **Agent patterns** section, next to **Patient Care Pattern**, click Actions (...)) icon, and select **Activate**.

-Once your thinking pattern is created for your AI agent, Oracle Integration automatically creates two integrations in your project: **ReAct Pattern Intg** and **Get Tool Data**.
-Select the Integration section to see these integrations.
-These integrations are system-generated and are required for your AI agent.
+Once your thinking pattern is created for your AI agent, Oracle Integration automatically creates an integration flow in your project: **ReAct Pattern Intg**.
+Select the Integration section to the integration.
+This is a system-generated integration and is required for your AI agent.
 You don't need to change or edit them.

 ![React Pattern System Integrations](images/react-pattern-system-integrations.png)